retail-red/magento-2/README.md

-# Retail.red Integration for Magento2
+# Retail.red Storefront Integration for Magento2

 ### Installation using a release zip file